baagaard-usgs/geomodelgrids/docs/cxx-api/example-query.md

 ### Set query parameters

 As mentioned earlier, in this example we hardwire all of the query parameters using local variables.

 Set the parameters indicating which model to query.
-Multiple models can be queries and they will be accessed in the order given.
+Multiple models can be queried and they will be accessed in the order given.
+Once values are found in one of the models, the rest of the models are skipped.

 ```c++
 static const std::vector<std::string>& filenames{